MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

      ![Delete card components - screenshot](../images/L03/Mod_03_Canvas_App_image39.png)

+   - Rename the DateValue control to `ScheduledDateValue` by double clicking on the control in Tree View.
    - Select the **Scheduled Date** DataCard.
    - Go to property selector and select the **Update** property.

      ![Select update property - screenshot](../images/L03/Mod_03_Canvas_App_image40.png)

-   - Remove everything after the **SelectedDate**.
+   - Remove everything after and substitute with formula below.
 This should remove the error message from the app.

+    ```powerappsfl
+    ScheduledDateValue.SelectedDate
+    ```

      ![Edit formula - screenshot](../images/L03/Mod_03_Canvas_App_image41.png)

 1. Make the Name and Scheduled Date columns read-only.